Find a Location

 Qualifying for an SBA Loan

-Is your business large enough – or small enough – for an SBA loan?
+Is your business large enough – or small enough – for a Small Business Administration loan?
 Different industries carry different size standards.
 Our SBA Specialists can give you more specific guidance for your unique needs, but here are a few basics on the parameters for qualifying for an SBA loan:

-A business must meet certain qualifications for loan consideration from the SBA.
+A business must meet certain qualifications for a small business loan consideration from the SBA.
 The SBA defines a small business as one that is independently owned and operated, is not dominant in its field, a for-profit and meets SBA employment or sales standards.

 To be eligible for the 7(a) and 504 loan programs a business cannot have a net worth that exceeds $15 million and an average net income of greater than $5 million over the past two years.

 Small Business Characteristic Qualifications:

 - Owners with good character and strong management skills

 - Business net worth consistent with industry averages

 - Ability to repay based on historical cash flow

 - Reasonable collateral